Elpiu/Monify/ProjectMonify/Kanban Board.md

 - [ ] [[Cose da rivedere o rivedere]]
 - [ ] [[[Medium] Homepage Dashboard Iniziale (Opzionale per Fase 1 ma consigliata)]]
 - [ ] Aggiungere suggest feature (spin off nuova applicazione ?)
+- [ ] Add when a mobile navigate to the page pwa and dosn't have installed a popup show and guide the user to install the pwa

 ## Doing